data-henrik/codeengine_traefik/README.md

 # Code Engine custom domain with Cloud Foundry and Traefik
 For some of my apps deployed on IBM Cloud Code Engine I am requiring a custom domain.
-It seems a feature in the making.
-Until then, I use Traefik (https://traefik.io/traefik/) deployed to IBM Cloud with Public Cloud Foundry as workaround.
+It seems a feature is in the making.
+Until then, I use Traefik (https://traefik.io/traefik/) deployed to IBM Cloud with Public Cloud Foundry or the Kubernetes service as workaround.
 It only requires few simple steps.

 ## Instructions